ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 #.
 You can switch between a **Lightmode** and **Darkmode** for the GUI on the fly.
 #.
 Go to the ``Setup Scope`` panel and press ``sendSelectData (all)`` to get the pre-selected values from the drop-down menus on the scope.
 For changing the entries of the drop-down menus, see :ref:`javascope_customizing`.
 #.
 In the time-based scope it is possible to debug up to 20 values by receiving data from the ISR (R5 processor).
 #.
-In the top-panel it is possible to configure the data logging.
+In the top-panel it is possible to configure the data logging and time scale.

 Description of the buttons and pages
 ------------------------------------